MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/authoring-automation-runbooks.md

 description: Provides guidance and instructions for creating Service Management Automation runbooks
 manager:  carmonm
 ms.topic:  reference
-author:  cfreemanwa
+author:  rayne-wiselman
 ms.author: raynew
 ms.prod:  system-center-threshold
 keywords:
-ms.date:  03/29/2017
+ms.date:  01/22/2018
-title:  Authoring Automation Runbooks ms.technology:  service-management-automation ms.assetid:  a8b7e82f-e3fc-4286-8570-8d5ded944b27
+title:  Author Automation Runbooks ms.technology:  service-management-automation
 ---
-# Authoring Sevice Management Automation Runbooks
+# Author Sevice Management Automation runbooks

 Runbooks in Service Management Automation and Microsoft Azure Automation are Windows PowerShell workflows or PowerShell scripts.
 They provide the ability to automate administrative processes for managing and deploying cloud servers or any other function that a Windows PowerShell script can perform.